 (b) The request shall be presented by the holder and signed by the holder; however, a request for the recording of a change in ownership may be presented by the new owner, provided that it is

 signed by the holder, or

-signed by the new owner and accompanied by an attestation from the competent authority of the holder’s Contracting Party that the new owner appears to be the successor in title of the holder.
+signed by the new owner and accompanied by a document providing evidence that the new owner appears to be the successor in title of the holder.

 [...]

 (6) [Recording and Notification of a Change]

 […]